-In most cases, it is a good practice to build your Data Flows in debug mode so that you can validate your business logic and view your data transformations before publishing your work in Azure Data Factory.
-You should also use the "Debug" button on the pipeline panel to test your data flow inside of a pipeline.
+In most cases, it's a good practice to build your Data Flows in debug mode so that you can validate your business logic and view your data transformations before publishing your work in Azure Data Factory.
+Use the "Debug" button on the pipeline panel to test your data flow inside of a pipeline.

-While the debug mode light is green on the Data Factory toolbar, you will be charged at the Data Flow debug rate of 8 cores/hr of general compute with a 60 minute time-to-live
+While the debug mode light is green on the Data Factory toolbar, you'll be charged at the Data Flow debug rate of 8 cores/hr of general compute with a 60 minute time-to-live

-There is a cluster status indicator at the top of the design surface that will turn green when the cluster is ready for debug.
+There's a cluster status indicator at the top of the design surface that will turn green when the cluster is ready for debug.
 If your cluster is already warm, then the green indicator will appear almost instantly.
-If your cluster was not already running when you entered debug mode, then you will have to wait 5-7 minutes for the cluster to spin up.
-The indicator light will be yellow until it is ready.
-Once your cluster is ready for Data Flow debug, the indicator light will turn green.
+If your cluster wasn't already running when you entered debug mode, then you'll have to wait 5-7 minutes for the cluster to spin up.
+The indicator will spin until its ready.

-When you are finished with your debugging, turn the Debug switch off so that your Azure Databricks cluster can terminate and you will no longer be billed for debug activity.
+When you are finished with your debugging, turn the Debug switch off so that your Azure Databricks cluster can terminate and you'll no longer be billed for debug activity.

 With debug on, the Data Preview tab will light-up on the bottom panel.
 Without debug mode on, Data Flow will show you only the current metadata in and out of each of your transformations in the Inspect tab.
 The data preview will only query the number of rows that you have set as your limit in your debug settings.
 You may need to click "Fetch data" to refresh the data preview.

-Selecting individual columns in your data preview tab will pop-up a chart on the far-right of your data grid with detailed statistics about each field.
+Selecting individual columns in your data preview tab will pop up a chart on the far-right of your data grid with detailed statistics about each field.
 Azure Data Factory will make a determination based upon the data sampling of which type of chart to display.
 High-cardinality fields will default to NULL/NOT NULL charts while categorical and numeric data that has low cardinality will display bar charts showing data value frequency.
-You will also see max/len length of string fields, min/max values in numeric fields, standard dev, percentiles, counts and average.
+You'll also see max/len length of string fields, min/max values in numeric fields, standard dev, percentiles, counts, and average.

-Once you are finished building and debugging your data flow, execute it from a pipeline.
+Once you're finished building and debugging your data flow, execute it from a pipeline.